How To Make Well Water Drinkable And Keep It Safe To Drink

 11. Regularly check the integrity of any above-ground and underground storage tanks that hold home heating oil, diesel, or gasoline on your property.
 When forgotten, it can even cause fire at once.

-12. Check with your local health department or environmental agency to ensure activities and industry on or near your property are set at a safe distance from your well.
-This should be noted to avoid any inconvenience for both you and the operating industry.
+12. Check with your local health department or environmental agency to ensure activities and industries on or near your property are set at a safe distance from your well.
+This should be noted to avoid inconveniences for you and the operating industry.

 Natural Sources

-Flooding, landslides, earthquakes, and other natural disasters can have an impact on the overall safety of your well water.
-Contaminants incurred through such natural occurrences can also adversely affect your well water.
+Flooding, landslides, earthquakes, and other natural disasters can impact the overall safety of your well water.
+Contaminants incurred through such natural occurrences can also adversely affect it.

-If you suspect your well is contaminated after heavy flooding or another natural disaster, contact right away your local state health department or environmental agency for advice.
+If you suspect your well is contaminated after heavy flooding or another natural disaster, contact your local state health department or environmental agency for advice right away.

 Water well flood response steps:

-• Stay away from the well pump while flooded to avoid electric shock.
-The contractor wearing the proper personal protective equipment can only be the one to prevent this electric shock.
+• Stay away from the well pump while it is flooded to avoid electric shock.
+Only the contractor's proper personal protective equipment can prevent this electric shock.

-• Do not drink or wash from the flooded well to avoid becoming sick.
-Water is still unsafe until inspected and treated by a contractor or expert.
+• Do not drink or wash from the flooded well to avoid getting sick.
+The water is still unsafe until it is inspected and treated by a contractor or expert.

 • Get assistance from a well or pump contractor to clean and disinfect your well before turning on the pump.
-Because of the natural disaster, it will be likely that water is highly contaminated and thus needs immediate treatment.
+Because of the natural disaster, the water is likely highly contaminated and thus needs immediate treatment.

 • After the pump is turned back on, pump the well until the water runs clear to rid the well of floodwater.

-• If the water does not run clear, get advice from the county or state health department or extension service.
+• If the water is unclear, get advice from the county or state health department or extension service.
 They know exactly the following steps, such as contacting the EPA.

 Well Retirement

-The process of water well retirement is often skipped by a lot of people, leaving it further to deteriorate on its own, causing potential hazards to the people living within the area.
-Old wells fall under the liability of the landowner, where the owner can also be put at risk in the event that one of the neighbors gets sick or affected by groundwater contamination.
+Many people skip the process of water well retirement, leaving the well to deteriorate further, potentially posing hazards to the people living in the area.
+Old wells are the landowner's liability, and the owner can also be put at risk if one of the neighbors gets sick or is affected by groundwater contamination.

 One good reason why wells must be retired when no longer in use is because they will protect groundwater from surface contamination.

-Next is that it will protect the vertical movement of water between and among aquifers.
-Lastly, it will also lessen the risk of threats and other negative effects that may affect humans and wildlife in general.
+It will also protect the vertical movement of water between and among aquifers, lessen the risk of threats, and mitigate other negative effects on humans and wildlife.

 To retire wells from their long-time functions, they need to be filled in and sealed properly.
-Each state has different policies and regulations as to how and when land owners should coordinate with the local Department of Environmental Protection or Water Quality Division to notify and document the retirement of the well.
+Each state has different policies and regulations regarding how and when landowners should notify and document the retirement of the well with the local Department of Environmental Protection or Water Quality Division.

-Generally, land owners should contact their local agencies in order to learn the necessary procedures in their area.
-If you wish to know more, visit Wellowner.org’s Old/UnusedWells for more information on how to retire your water well for good.
+Generally, landowners should contact their local agencies to learn the necessary procedures in their area.
+If you wish to know more, visit Wellowner.org’s Old/UnusedWells for more information on retiring your water well for good.

 Most of the time, you can't possibly retire wells without the help of a well water systems contractor.
-This is because certain equipment, tools, and skills are required to carry on this task.
+This is because certain equipment, tools, and skills are required to complete this task.

-Furthermore, a professional will have more knowledge and information on plugging unused wells and your state's decommissioning (retiring) code requirements.
-So, you can simply look for a contractor in your state to have a convenient and hassle-free process of water well retirement.
+Furthermore, a professional will know more about plugging unused wells and your state's decommissioning (retiring) code requirements.
+So, you can look for a contractor in your state to have a convenient and hassle-free process of water well retirement.

 CONCLUSION